ericleasemorgan/api-taskforce/README.md

    * learn how to limit citation (author) searches to Notre Dame only
    * save more-comprehensive bibliographic data
    * tweak the Second Movement so the SID is shared between processes
-   * write "one script to rule the all"
+   * write "one script to rule the all"; make everything go with one command
    * other duties as assigned

 ---